Cray-HPE/docs-csm/operations/network/management_network/aruba/duplicate_ip.md

 # Check for Duplicate IP Addresses

 It is common to get an IP address that is not the correct one.
-A sign of a duplicate IP is seeing a `DECLINE` message from the client to the server.
+A sign of a duplicate IP address is seeing a `DECLINE` message from the client to the server.

 For example: